 To create a custom plan view, select either Outline or Slice below the preview window to specify how the plan view is to be created.
 To create a simple outline based on the footprint of the object, select Outline.
 To create a slice through the object, select Slice, and then use the slider control next to the preview window to specify the position of the slice.

-To control the visibility of components within the custom plan view, click and next to the drop box, then specify which components you want to hide or show in the Display
+To control the visibility of components within the custom plan view, click an ext to the drop box, then specify which components you want to hide or show in the DisplayComponents to Generate Plan View dialog.